-Many fans have been wondering for a long time when the first Mac with Face ID will be introduced.
-Now Mark Gurman has commented on the matter in his latest edition of the "Power On" newsletter.
+Many fans have long wondered when the first Mac with Face ID will be unveiled.
+Now, Mark Gurman has commented on the matter in his latest issue of the "Power On" newsletter.

 But I expect that will change at some point.
 It won't happen this year.
 But I would bet that Face ID will appear on the Mac in a few years.
 I expect all iPhones and iPads to switch to Face ID within that timeframe, too.
 Finally, an in-screen camera would help differentiate Apple's more expensive devices by eliminating the notch at the top.
 The facial recognition sensor gives Apple two core functions: security and augmented reality.
 Touch ID, convenient or not, only offers the former.